genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

 | last          | gets the value from the last record                                            | anything              | same as input |
 | any           | gets the value from any record                                                 | anything              | same as input |

-### Simple conditionals
+### Simple conditions

-All functions except `first`, `last` and `any` can be considered calculation functions.
-Within the calculation functions you can also define simple conditional statements.
+All the functions except the `first`, the `last` and the `any` fucntions are considered calculation functions.
+Within the calculation functions, you can also define simple conditional statements.
-Based on a condition, you can specify which column should be used in the aggregation function.
+Based on the condition, you can specify which column should be used in the aggregation function.

-See below for an example where if `side` equals `BUY` then `quantity` will be used, otherwise it will be `-quantity`:
+The example below shows that if `side` equals `BUY` then `quantity` will be used.
+If not, then `-quantity` will be used.
 ```kotlin
 check { side eq Side.BUY }
     .then { quantity }
     .orElse { -quantity }
 ```

-And below, which has a second condition to test when the first condition is false:
+This example shows that there will be a second condition to test when the first condition is false.
 ```kotlin
 check { quantity lt 1000 }
     .then { price }